 Generally speaking, chickpea processing markets can be divided by chickpea varieties.
 Chickpea mainly has desi type and Kabuli type.

 1 Desi type market

 India is the largest chickpea producer and consumer in global.
 Its annual production is around 8.5 million MT annually which takes up around 60%-70% of the chickpea’s global production.
 And the commonly consumed one in India is desi type.
 In India, the desi type chickpea can be normally processed by shelling, peeling, splitting and cooking in stews, dhal.
 Another popular chickpea processing is by grinding into chickpea flour, besan.

 Import: Indian like chickpea so much that its domestic consumption is up to 6 million MT annually.
 So India’ production can’t totally satisfy its domestic need, this country still imports a part of chickpea from abroad every year.
 For example, India imports 1.112 million MT of chickpea from abroad in 2015.

 Export: India’s cultivated chickpeas are largely consumed by domestic demand, so only a small number of chickpeas will be exported abroad.
 In India, chickpeas mainly export to the US, the UK, Saudi Arabia and Malaysia.

-In the world, about 20% of chickpea are cultivated in kabuli type.
-Kabuli chickpea is often consumed in Europe, Africa and Mediterranean.
+In the world, about 20% of chickpea are cultivated in Kabuli type.
+Kabuli chickpea is often consumed in Europe, Africa, and the Mediterranean.